thephpleague/csv/docs/9.0/reader/records.md

 - an integer which represents the column name index;
 - a string representing the value of a column name;

-These arguments behave exactly like the `$columnIndex` from `RecordSet::fetchColumn`.
+These arguments behave exactly like the `$columnIndex` from `ResultSet::fetchColumn`.

 ~~~php
 <?php